boltlabs-inc/zkchannels-spec/tezos/0-overview-and-index.md

 *  **KT1 address**:
    The address of a smart contract account, which always starts with 'KT1'.
 The KT1 address is derived from the operation hash of the contract's originating operation.
 *  **mutez**:
-   The smallest denomination of tez.
-1 tez is equal to 1 million mutez.
+   The smallest denomination of Tez.
+1 Tez is equal to 1 million mutez.
+*  **nanotez**:
+   _Nanotez_ are used for fine-grained gas calculations for fees.
+1 nanotez is equal to 1,000 mutez.
+Fees calculated using nanotez are rounded to mutez when being defined in operations.
 *  **operation**:
    An _operation_ is a set of instructions that transform the state of the blockchain.
 Supported operation types are as follows:
    - **origination**: An operation that creates a new smart contract.